top of page

 Economical

-How e1 Marine produces hydrogen on-demand & on the go
+How e1 Marine produces hydrogen on demand & on the go

 The process begins by mixing water with methanol to create the feedstock.
-The feedstock is pumped into a heat exchanger to cool the product hydrogen, preheat the feedstock, and obtain optimal thermal efficiency for the generator.
+This feedstock is pumped into a heat exchanger to cool the product hydrogen, preheat the feedstock, and obtain optimal thermal efficiency for the generator.
 The pre-heated feedstock then flows into the reactor ‘hot box’, where it is converted into a vapor.
 It is then directed into a catalytic reactor to convert the feedstock into a syngas, a mixture of hydrogen, carbon monoxide, and carbon dioxide.

 The small amount of remaining hydrogen-depleted gas from the purifier is directed back to the reactor and combusted to generate the heat for the steam reforming reaction.
 No additional or supplementary fuel is required to generate heat for the reaction.
 Exhaust from the raffinate combustion is sent to the atmosphere, and the only new emissions produced by the hydrogen generator are carbon dioxide and water vapor.